ua-gist-open-source/python-web-app/README.md

 - `screencap-marker.png`

 ### Create a `/find_coffee` route in Flask
-Once you can zoom to a search result we want to add a new feature that allows you to search the `amenities` table for nearby cafes.
+Once you can zoom to a search result we want to add a new API handler that allows you to search for cafes near a given latitude, longitude.
+The cafes are stored in a table named `amenities`.
 We will create a new `route` called `/find_coffee` that finds the 5 closest `amenities` records to the location provided (i.e., the geo-location of the place you find from `/search` result).

 The PostGIS is based on [this k-nearest neighbors example](https://postgis.net/workshops/postgis-intro/knn.html).
 However, instead of using a static point with WKT we will create a new point from the search result's `lon` and `lat`:
 ```